 Seven International Space Station (ISS) astronauts who spent a mean of 5.5 months on the ISS are given an oral dose of 70 mg of alendronate (a bisphosphonate drug used to treat the thinning of bone, i.e. osteoporosis) weekly starting 3 weeks before flight and continuing throughout the mission to study the effectiveness of alendronate on reducing bone loss.
 All crewmembers had available for exercise a treadmill, cycle ergometer, and a resistance exercise device.
 Bone assessment included densitometry of multiple bone regions using X-ray absorptiometry (DXA) and quantitative computed tomography (QCT) and assays of biomarkers of bone metabolism.
 In addition to pre- and post-flight measurements, these results are compared to data from 18 astronauts who flew ISS missions and who exercised using an early model resistance exercise device, called the interim resistance exercise device, and 11 ISS astronauts who exercised using the newer Advanced Resistance Exercise Device (ARED).
 Findings indicate that the ARED provided significant lessening of bone loss compared with the older device although some post-flight decreases in the femur neck and hip remained.
 The combination of ARED and bisphosphonate lessen the expected decline in essentially all indices of altered bone physiology during spaceflight.
 Losses in bone mineral density of the spine, hip, and pelvis, as well as measurements of fall and stance bone strength of the hip, bone resorption markers, and urinary calcium show that the combination of exercise plus an antiresoptive drug may be useful for protecting bone health during long-duration space flight.

-Leblanc AD, Matsumoto T, Jones JA, Shapiro J, Shapiro J, Lang TF, Shackelford LC, Smith SM, Evans HJ, Spector ER, Ploutz-Snyder RJ, Sibonga J, Keyak JH, Nakamura T, Kohri K, Ohshima H. Bisphosphonates as a supplement to exercise to protect bone during long-duration spaceflight.
+Leblanc AD, Matsumoto T, Jones JA, Shapiro J, Shapiro J, Lang TF, Shackelford LC, Smith SM, Smith SM, Evans HJ, Spector ER, Ploutz-Snyder RJ, Sibonga JD, Keyak JH, Nakamura T, Kohri K, Ohshima H. Bisphosphonates as a supplement to exercise to protect bone during long-duration spaceflight.
 Osteoporosis International.
-2013 01/19/2013; epub.
+2013 July; 24(7): 2105-2114.